PostHog/posthog.com/contents/docs/data-warehouse/views.md

     enterprise: full
 ---

-The PostHog data warehouse supports views.
-With views, you can save your most used queries and reference them in subsequent queries.
+In the PostHog data warehouse, you can save your most used queries as **views** and reference them in subsequent queries.

 ### Creating a view